 Have you noticed there is a growing number of art-making programs that serve to benefit patients and their families?
 As a follower of this website you have been introduced to many of them and they are among the most popular.
-Today, in Positive Art News, you’ll learn about two such programs that offer art workshops in hospitals and healthcare centers.
+Today, you’ll learn about two such programs that offer art workshops in hospitals and healthcare centers.
 One is at The Museum of Fine Arts in Boston, Massachusetts and the other is the Art and Spirituality Center at Mercy Hospital Downtown in Bakersfield, California.

 One of purposes of The Healing Power of ART & ARTISTS is to emphasize the many benefits individuals derive from art and art-making including, and not limited to, the advantages of distraction, creativity, and learning.

 To find out about many other art and healing programs please visit our Resource Directory where we provide more than 100 nonprofits dedicated to improving society through art initiatives.
 Also, spend quality time browsing The Healing Power of ART Gallery.
 And, please subscribe!

 The Museum of Fine Arts in Boston (MFA) offers free programs in a group setting or bedside in patients’ rooms.
 Children, young adults, and their families in Boston-area hospitals and healthcare centers may participate in art-making workshops that begin with a slideshow and discussion of images from the MFA’s world-renowned collection, chosen to focus around a particular theme ranging from animals to jewelry.
 Participants then make art in a hands-on activity related to what they have seen.
 They explore such activities from Chinese brush painting to Styrofoam printmaking, wire sculptures, painting on canvas, sculpting with clay, and embossing foil pendants.